Links on Android Authority may earn us a commission. Learn more.

 Dig around your settings

 This is extremely generic advice because devices have many independent settings.
 For instance, Samsung devices can download things over mobile data and Wi-Fi simultaneously to boost their performance.
 Moving away from a Samsung device to another device may make it seem like your connection is much worse when Samsung was really just using two connections at once.

 We recommend rooting around your Network settings and your Wi-Fi settings and seeing what you can see.
 Don’t worry, you can’t do any permanent damage, but take a screenshot of the way your settings were before you change anything in case you want to change back.
 Also, try rebooting your phone.
 Sometimes you just need to turn it off and back on again.

 See if your phone has signal issues

-You can don’t much about it if this happens to you outside of maybe upgrading to a different phone or using a signal booster from your mobile carrier.
-Usually, the differences in signal aren’t devastating, but if your signal wasn’t great to begin with, a phone with natively worse reception might be the tipping point.
+You can’t do much about it if this happens to you outside of maybe upgrading to a different phone or using a signal booster from your mobile carrier.
+Usually, the differences in the signal aren’t devastating, but if your signal wasn’t great to begin with, a phone with natively worse reception might be the tipping point.

 Use your Wi-Fi when available

 Your best bet if none of the above works is to look for alternative options.
 Sure, that T-Mobile deal may have been sweet, but if T-Mobile doesn’t have towers where you live, what’s the point?
 This can happen with any carrier as some areas have weak support all around.
 Check out coverage maps of the carriers in your area to see if any of them have towers out there that may give you a better signal.

 If we missed any great signal booster apps for Android, tell us about them in the comments.
 You can also click here to check out our latest Android app and game lists.